-We’ve all heard of Robert Frost’s lines, ‘The woods are lovely, dark and deep’, and this art work from The Crafty Crow perfectly captures the essence of these lines.
-This frameworthy piece of art makes use of an eye dropper, a toothpick, tape and of course, a paintbrush!
+We’ve all heard of Robert Frost’s lines, ‘The woods are lovely, dark and deep, and this artwork from The Crafty Crow perfectly captures the essence of these lines.
+This frame-worthy piece of art makes use of an eyedropper, a toothpick, tape, and of course, a paintbrush!

 There are so many ways you can do this delightful aspen tree and birds project from I Heart Crafty Things!
 Make the birds a solid color or a mix of colors.
 Paint on the beak or stick them.
 Draw eyes or stick googly eyes.
 The options are endless, making it great for all age groups!

 It’s amazing to see the art effects you can create with just a Q tip!
-Easy Peasy and Fun shows us how to use this humble object to create a lovely snowy effect on nothing but a black tree on a blue background.
+Easy Peasy and Fun show us how to use this humble object to create a lovely snowy effect on nothing but a black tree on a blue background.
 For younger kids, you can do the tree first and let them do their stuff with the Q tip.

 Alright, this is one art project you might want to take outside, even if it’s cold!
-The kids are just going to love this process art from Play to Learn Preschool – it involves a lot of ‘getting your hands dirty’!
+The kids are just going to love this process art from Play to Learn Preschool – it involves a lot of ‘getting your hands dirty!
 But they are going to be even more excited after the final reveal of the bear!

-The Northern Lights, also known as Aurora Borealis, are a light display phenomenon, usually seen in places like Alaska, Greenland, Iceland etc. The sight is too magnificent to put into words, but That Artist Woman has tried to put it into a picture!
+The Northern Lights, also known as Aurora Borealis, are a light display phenomenon, usually seen in places like Alaska, Greenland, Iceland, etc. The sight is too magnificent to put into words, but That Artist Woman has tried to put it into a picture!
 Check out this amazing art project that deserves a golden frame!